 - Click Update and confirm the updates.

-- Add Azure to the website.
+- Add cloud platform to the website.
 In the NuGet package manager:

 - Select Browse.